 What a company or an industry does must make a difference for people.
-Whether you are making smartphones, designing complex systems, providing food, shelter, transportation, entertainment, information, luxuries, or various services, the bottom-line is that you are providing value to your customers.
+Whether you are making smartphones, designing complex systems, providing food, shelter, transportation, entertainment, information, luxuries, or various services, the bottom line is that you are providing value to your customers.
 That new value comes from innovation and provides survival for the company.

 New innovative ideas or adaptations, large or small, all have one thing in common.
 While they must provide customer value, they also must actually work and be useful.
 They must be something that can be replicated.
 And they must be economically feasible.